Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 \begin{prop} For a fixed, arbitrary pair $(k, n) \in \N^2$, the following statements are equivalent: \begin{enumerate} [(i)] \item There exists an $n$-dimensional $R^{k, n}$-integrable process $\rho^{(k, n)}$ with $\rho^{(k, n)}(0) = 0^{(n)}$ such that $\alpha^{k, n} = c^{k, n} \rho^{(k, n)}$ holds $(\mathbb{P} \otimes O^{k, n})$-a.e. \item $\alpha^{k, n} \in \textbf{range}(c^{k, n})$ for $(\mathbb{P} \otimes O^{k, n})$-a.e., and $\int_0^T \big(\alpha^{k, n}(t)\big)^{\top} \big(c^{k, n}(t)\big)^{\dagger}\alpha^{k, n}(t) \, dO^{k, n}(t) < \infty$ for every $T \ge 0$. \item The $(k, n)$-dissected market has locally finite growth, that means, for every $T \ge 0$, we have $G^{k, n}(T) := \int_0^T g^{k, n}(t) \, dO^{k, n}(t) < \infty$. \end{enumerate} \end{prop}

-We refer to \cite[Sections 2.1.2, 2.1.3]{KK2} for the detailed proof of Proposition~\ref{prop : structural conditions}, because the same argument can be applied, if the symbols~$\alpha, c, \rho, O, g, G$ there, are replaced with the ones with the superscript ${k, n}$ here.
+We refer to Sections 2.1.2 and 2.1.3 of \cite{KK2} for the detailed proof of Proposition~\ref{prop : structural conditions}, because the same argument can be applied, if the symbols~$\alpha, c, \rho, O, g, G$ there, are replaced with the ones with the superscript ${k, n}$ here.
 To provide the idea of the proof, the process

 satisfies the conditions $(i)-(iii)$ of Proposition~\ref{prop : structural conditions}.
 In this case, $\rho^{(k, n)}$ attains the maximal growth rate $g^{k, n}$ of \eqref{def : maximal growth rate}, which is equal to $(1/2) (\alpha^{k, n})^{\top} (c^{k, n})^{\dagger} \alpha^{k, n}$.
 Generally, $g^{k, n}$ of \eqref{def : maximal growth rate} can be expressed as